maxvisser/rocketchat.github.io/_posts/2018/07/2018-07-17-gsoc-project-2.md

 This is actually the form the themes have taken and so Samar feels it is very exciting to know that the project stayed true to its original goals and intentions.

+### Improving UX

+This project is rooted in improving the user experience of the app.
+There are many factors that play into making an app enjoyable to use, and we really hope that this feature is one of them.

+Samar's work also goes some way towards bridging the gap between the ultra-customizability of the web interface versus the mobile apps.
+With the completion of this project,it is hoped that we have inched closer in the direction of customizability of the iOS app.

 ### Overcoming some technical challenges

 One of the major technical challenges that potentially impeded this project was keeping all the theming-related code at arm’s length of the rest of the app's code.
 This is where Swift shines.
 Pretty much all of the code related to theming the application is declared in extensions,which also allowed us to provide some basic behavior for all the frequently used UIKit classes. <br/> This greatly reduced the code the team had to write to theme each view.
 In several cases, no extra code was required to be added to a view, to enjoy the benefits of being themed.

 This project touches every part of the app, and anyone else working on the codebase should also be clued into working with themes, so a doc has been created to walk them through its usage and implementation: <https://github.com/RocketChat/Rocket.Chat.iOS/pull/1602>

-### Improving UX

-This project is purely rooted in improving the user experience of the app.
-There are many factors that play into making an app enjoyable to use, and we really hope that this feature is one of them.

-Samar's work also goes some way towards bridging the gap between the ultra-customizability of the web interface versus the mobile apps.
-With the completion of this project,it is hoped that we have inched closer in the direction of customizability of the iOS app.

 ### About the creator: Samar Sunkaria